yzanhua/Demo/multi_open_same_file/README.md

     Using MPI-IO with 1 mpi process, the datasets "_LOG/_md_0" and  "_LOG/_ld_0" are missing.
 Using without MPI-IO, all 4 datasets appears without problem.

 1. [test2](./test2/): almost the same as [test1](./test1/) but added some `H5Flush` between `H5Dwrite` calls.
-Using MPI-IO with 1 mpi process, the program exits with segmentation fault.
+Using MPI-IO with 1 mpi process, the program exits with assertion error.
 Using without MPI-IO, the program runs without problem and produces expected output file.

 1. [test3](./test3/): almost the same as [test2](./test2/) but added more `H5Flush`.
 Using MPI-IO with 1 mpi process, the program exits with error: `Unable to close file HDF5: infinite loop closing library ...`.
 Using without MPI-IO, the program runs without problem and produces expected output file.